blewis1014/Twitter-Disinformation/README.md

 * to load the data from stdin, you can use `tweet_data = json.load(sys.stdin)`
   * example of running a program and reading in a file via stdin: `python3 process_tweets.py < tweets.json`

-*If you cannot gather the tweets, you can request a JSON file from us, but it costs 1 point.*
+*If you cannot gather the tweets, you can request a JSON file from us, but it costs 2 points.*

 How many tweets did you gather?
 How many different accounts posted those tweets?